MicrosoftDocs/winui-api/microsoft.ui.xaml/windowactivatedeventargs_handled.md

 public bool Handled { get; set; }
 -->

 ## -description

-Gets or sets whether the Window activation changed event was handled.
+Gets or sets whether the [Activated](window_activated.md) event was handled.

 ## -property-value

-**True** if the event has been handled by the appropriate delegate; **false** if it has not.
+**True**, if the event has been handled by the appropriate delegate.
+Otherwise, **false**.

-Setting this to true will prevent the window from getting keyboard focus on activation.
 ## -remarks

+Setting this property to true will prevent the window from getting keyboard focus on activation.

 ## -see-also

 ## -examples